 Lubricant is a compound added in tablet formulations primarily to reduce friction between the die wall and granules as the tablet is formed and ejected .

 A lubricant may be defined as a suitable material, a small amount of which interposed between two rubbings surfaces will decrease friction arising at the interface [2, 3].

-How Lubricant and Glidant works (Mechanism of Action)?
+How do Lubricant and Glidant Work (Mechanism of Action)?

-Generally, solid particles surfaces are not smooth, they consist of irregularities known as asperities.
-When two solid material particles in contact are displaced relative to each other and parallel to the plane of contact, a resistance known as friction.
-[4, 5].
-This friction or asperities may responsible for decreasing flow-ability and interrupting smooth ejection of tablet from the die cavity.
+Generally, solid particle surfaces are not smooth, they consist of irregularities known as asperities.
+When two solid material particles in contact are displaced relative to each other and parallel to the plane of contact, resistance is known as friction [4, 5].
+This friction or asperities may be responsible for decreasing flow-ability and interrupting the smooth ejection of the tablet from the die cavity.

 Friction can be reduced by adding a continuous film of lubricants to the moving surfaces or by boundary films.
 Lubricants produce a film layer in between granules.
 When the lubricant is thought to offer a lower shear interface than that characteristic of the die wall tablet surfaces and will thus readily shear when tangential motion is initiated between the tablets and die during the ejection process .

 Fluid lubrication would help in the easy ejection of a tablet but the tackiness of the tablet and reduction of tablet strength are drawbacks of fluid lubricants.
 Boundary lubricants are more commonly used than fluid lubricants .

 On the other hand, a glidant’s effect is due to a counter-action to factors resulting in poor flowability of powders.
 Besides, glidant increases powder flow properties by correcting surface irregularity, reducing interparticular friction as well as decreasing surface charge.

 Firstly, Based on Solubility, Lubricants are two types: